 Confidentiality and Mandatory Reporting

-While many faculty and staff do their best to keep personal student information private, only licensed mental health professionals in the Counseling Center, licensed medical professionals in the Student Health Center, ordained clergy in the Kay Spiritual Life Center, and OASIS advocates in the Health Promotion and Advocacy Center.
+While many faculty and staff do their best to keep personal student information private, only licensed mental health professionals in the Counseling Center, licensed medical professionals in the Student Health Center, ordained clergy in the Kay Spiritual Life Center, and advocates in the Well-Being Center.

 The university's Discrimination and Non-Title IX Sexual Misconduct Policy and Sexual Harassment Policy requires all faculty and staff to report allegations of discriminatory behavior to designated university officials.
 In addition, the Clery Act requires reporting of criminal acts that occur on university property.